Asylum-Lang-Foundation/Manual/docs/_sources/walkthrough/variables.md.txt

 }
 ```

 But what happens to the variables we did not set?
-In Asylum, the rule of thumb is that everything is inialized to either be `0` or empty:
+In Asylum, the rule of thumb is that everything is inialized to either be `0`, empty, or whatever the default value is if it exists:

 ```rust
 println(car.model);